Leonard133/laranow/README.md

 ---

 ## Authentication
-Able to auto create the guard for user and admin.
+Able to automatically create multiple guard and defined route in a different file.
 (Coming soon)

 ---